Pylons/pyramid/docs/narr/views.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Usually when a Python exception is raised within a view callable,
-:mod:`repoze.bfg` allows the exception to propagate all the way out to
+:mod:`pyramid` allows the exception to propagate all the way out to
 the :term:`WSGI` server which invoked the application.

 However, for convenience, two special exceptions exist which are
-always handled by :mod:`repoze.bfg` itself.
+always handled by :mod:`pyramid` itself.
 These are
-:exc:`repoze.bfg.exceptions.NotFound` and
+:exc:`pyramid.exceptions.NotFound` and
-:exc:`repoze.bfg.exceptions.Forbidden`.
+:exc:`pyramid.exceptions.Forbidden`.
 Both are exception classes
 which accept a single positional constructor argument: a ``message``.

-If :exc:`repoze.bfg.exceptions.NotFound` is raised within view code,
+If :exc:`pyramid.exceptions.NotFound` is raised within view code,
 the result of the :term:`Not Found View` will be returned to the user
 agent which performed the request.

-If :exc:`repoze.bfg.exceptions.Forbidden` is raised within view code,
+If :exc:`pyramid.exceptions.Forbidden` is raised within view code,
 the result of the :term:`Forbidden View` will be returned to the user
 agent which performed the request.

 In all cases, the message provided to the exception constructor is
-made available to the view which :mod:`repoze.bfg` invokes as
+made available to the view which :mod:`pyramid` invokes as
 ``request.exception.args[0]``.

 .. index::